-- O Get your child to meetings at Kol Ami regularly and on time - O Encourage and help your child to schedule regular times to practice - O Practice your Torah blesings - Write Parent blessing - O Communicate concerns with tutor and or/clergy - O Write and submit a bio for your child and include their mitzvah project.
+- O Get your child to meetings at Kol Ami regularly and on time - ${\rm O}$ Encourage and help your child to schedule regular times to practice - O Practice your Torah blesings - O Write Parent blessing - ${\rm O}$ Communicate concerns with tutor and or/clergy - O Write and submit a bio for your child and include their mitzvah project.
 See previous months of the Connection for samples. - O Attend Religious School for a minimum for four (4) consecutive years preceding the Bar/Bat Mitzvah - O Be actively enrolled in and attend Religious School at the time of Bar/Bat Mitzvah - O Attend eight (8) services at Kol Ami with parent(s) or guardian during the school year preceding the ceremony.
 This will help tremendously when you are planning your own celebration.
 It is suggested that you attend each of the various Shabbat services at least once.
-We also suggest Festival services such as Sukkot, Simchat Torah and Purim. - Friday evening Kabbalat Shabbat service (6:15pm in the Sanctuary) - Saturday morning B'nai Mitzvah service (10:30am in the Sanctuary) - O Attend all tutor and Clergy meetings fully prepared.
-Practice regularly and according to your tutor's instructions - O Lead Hebrew prayers in the siddur (prayer book) with reasonable fluency - O Learn and chant the Hebrew blessings before and after the readings of the Torah - O Learn and chant your assigned portion from the Hebrew text of the Torah scroll - O Prepare and present a D'var Torah (speech) on your portion with assistance from the Rabbi - O Be fully engaged in a Mitzvah Project the year leading up to your Bar/Bat Mitzvah - O Attend all three 6th Grade B'nai Mitzvah Workshops - O Attend, with your immediate family, the Friday night service before your Bar/Bat Mitzvah where you will lead the community in lighting Shabbat candles on the bima and your child will lead Kiddush.
+We also suggest Festival services such as Sukkot, Simchat Torah and Purim. - Friday evening Kabbalat Shabbat service (6:15pm in the Sanctuary) - Saturday morning B'nai Mitzvah service (10:00am in the Sanctuary) - Saturday evening B'nai Mitzvah service (5:00pm in the Sanctuary) - O Attend all tutor and Clergy meetings fully prepared.
+Practice regularly and according to your tutor's instructions - O Lead Hebrew prayers in the siddur (prayer book) with reasonable fluency - O Learn and chant the Hebrew blessings before and after the readings of the Torah - O Learn and chant your assigned portion from the Hebrew text of the Torah scroll - O Prepare and present a D'var Torah (speech) on your portion with assistance from the Rabbi - O Be fully engaged in a Mitzvah Project the year leading up to your Bar/Bat Mitzvah - O Attend all four, 6th Grade B'nai Mitzvah Workshops - O Attend, with your immediate family, the Friday night service before your Bar/Bat Mitzvah where you will lead the community in lighting Shabbat candles on the bima and your child will lead Kiddush.